 “I think Blue Monday came out a bit earlier than The Walk but I wanted it to sound like the band Japan, not New Order.
 Simon Gallup and Peter Hook have got similarly aggressive personae on stage, although I think Simon is a far superior bass player.
 And the six-string bass was an instrument we both picked up at the same time in the early ’80s.
 But I’ve never deliberately copied New Order.”
 (Robert Smith)

-Being the youngest of the three, I gave slightly too much credence to my own classmates—largely a hotchpotch of Duranies and Whamsters—who did as everyone did, and had a post-mortem on the previous night’s Top Of The Pops every Friday morning.
+Being the youngest of the three, I gave slightly too much credence to my own classmates—largely a hotchpotch of Duranies and Wham! fans—who did as everyone did, and conducted a post-mortem on the previous night’s Top Of The Pops every Friday morning.

 “He can’t sing, that Cure bloke.”

-I decided to reserve judgment, but by the time the next single The Love Cats was issued that October, I couldn’t fail to be enchanted by its jazzy, feline catchiness.
-Essentially, it’s pasty British post-punkers with pointy hair and eyeliner try to sound like a smokey cabaret jazz combo and it’s utterly charming.
+I decided to reserve judgment, but by the time the next single The Lovecats was issued that October, I couldn’t fail to be enchanted by its jazzy, feline catchiness.
+Essentially, it’s pasty British post-punkers with pointy hair and eyeliner trying to sound like a smokey cabaret jazz combo and it’s utterly charming.
 This cat’s got ear worm.
-In fact, according to Robert Smith, the atypical accessible lightness was an homage to the Disney film The Aristocats.
+In fact, according to Robert Smith, the atypical accessible lightness was a homage to the Disney film The Aristocats.

 By that time, we knew Smith—or Fat Bob as he was later monikered in the press, utterly unmercifully—as the new bloke in Siouxsie And The Banshees.
 He was the cool looking one in the Ray-Bans and leather trousers that “shuffled around” and irritated the Sioux one “a lot.”